eirgnkl/pipeline/README.md

 model is specified in `config.yaml` under the `methods` key.

+1. 'task' is specified in `config.yaml` under the `TASKS` key.
-1. Name your TASK and set correct paths to your RNA and MSI datasets
+2. Set correct paths to your RNA and MSI datasets in `input_rna` and `input_metabolomics`
-2. Define the name of the split that you want to use for the task (this is used later in both feature selection and training thus it's set up in the config.yaml)
+3. Define the name of the `split `that you want to use for the task (this is used later in both feature selection and training thus it's set up in the `config.yaml`)
-3. Specify the methods (models) that you want to use to make predictions.
+4. Specify the `methods` (models) that you want to use to make predictions.
 For the parameter tuning keep reading.
-4. Select the different ways of preprocessing that you want your models to run with.
+5. Select the different ways of preprocessing that you want your models to run with, under the `featsel` key.

 ```
 TASKS: